Agrium (AGU) Q3 2017 Results - Earnings Call Transcript

 Steve J. Douglas - Agrium, Inc.

 Good morning, Steve.
 Yeah.
 I think our group has been successful in expanding our offerings on the Financial Services side.
 We've been very careful to do it in a way, though, that is balancing, obviously, the needs of our growers and making sure we're there to support them.
 But balancing that off with our desire and recognition of the fact that we're not a bank and we need to make sure that we keep these on a normal basis.
 We continue to see ourselves expanding our financial services offering commensurate with our growth in the retail business.
-We've not had this trade (22:02) over into the wholesale side.
+We've not had this stray over into the wholesale side.
 And I think as we continue to grow the book, we'll find innovative ways, not unlike what we did with ARM in the U.S. to make sure that we can continue to provide those financial services to our growers, but do it in a way that we see to the fact that we are committed to an investment-grade organization and not overextend ourselves in terms of cash being tied up in things that have relatively low returns compared to the balance of our portfolio.

 So, we continue to develop alternative financing measures.
-And really, in our view, crawl (22:36) what is out there, because we have a litany of offerings from a lot of our suppliers that really give us leverage with our growers and allow us to not necessarily take on additional debt and financing into our books and still provide the growers with the lending that they need.
+And really, in our view, corral what is out there, because we have a litany of offerings from a lot of our suppliers that really give us leverage with our growers and allow us to not necessarily take on additional debt and financing into our books and still provide the growers with the lending that they need.

 So, I realize that's, perhaps, an elongated answer compared to what you wished for.
 But we're going to continue to grow our operation in that side through a combination of growing credit commensurate with our sales, growing credit commensurate with our reach because as we continue to add tuck-ins, we obviously need to add working capital into that mix.
 But we'd like to continue to grow it by adding a fee base from referring customers to other offerings out there from other providers, while still maintaining a balance sheet that is investment grade and not necessarily having a leverage at 10 times the way banks do to provide financing.